 Landscape Survey Program

 Since 1994, the Santa Clara Valley Water District has been helping landscape mangers improve their sites’ irrigation efficiency.
 Through the innovative Landscape Survey Program, surveyors perform FREE site evaluations to assist property owners on how to better manage their site’s landscape water usage.
 These surveys have shown potential savings of up to $1,000 per year per acre of landscape.
-All commercial, industrial and institutional sites as well as multi-family complexes in Santa Clara County with a minimum of 5,000 square feet of irrigated landscape can receive a complimentary landscape survey.
+All commercial, industrial and institutional (CII) sites as well as multi-family complexes in Santa Clara County with a minimum of ½ acre of irrigated landscape or more and/or 1,000 CCF of annual irrigation water usage may be eligible for a complimentary landscape field survey.
 Surveys are available Monday through Saturday at your convenience.
 For more information, please call the Water Conservation Hotline at (408) 630-2554.